uday-rana/codeshift/README.md

 ## Features

-- Accepts multiple input files
+- Accepts multiple file input
-- Can output to specified file
+- Streams output to `stdout`
-- Streams responses to `stdout`
+- Can choose output language
-- Evaluates source files individually (Does not support shared context... yet)
+- Can specify file path to write output to file

 ## Installation